eigendreams/vehicle_tracking/readme.md

 Since I did not want to manually set some sort of search area and assign window sizes, I did this algorithmically.
 The idea is very simple, after idenifying the region where the centers of the cars could be (idealizing this as a trapezoid), I divide this region into horizontal segments.
 The separations of the segments define lines where to slide, horizontally, the search windows.
 The search windows size is then calculated linearly, assuimg certain size at the bottom line, an 0 at the top.
 For each size, 'variations' are allowed as well, as it could happen due to geometry or angle of the road that these estimates are wrong.
 Finally, a minimal size is set, so no search window can be less than this, to disallow unneeded applications of the search function.
 There is some degree of overlap allowed for the seach windows when sliding horizontally as well.

 I also tried a 'quadratic' (rather following a traingular series) algorithm for scaling the size of the search windows, but it did not work as well.
+However for the second submission I used both.
+I suspect a clever choice of windows could help a lot, and also, perhaps the heat map itself could hint locations for dense cluster of windows aiding in recognition.

 So, for each search window, the entire pipeline described above is applied, the SVM distance is then thresholded, and an evaluation of 'carness' is provided.